-7.1 Appendix A
+Appendix A

 Figure A1.
 Conformation of loading of PCP1.
-Loading of PCP1 (N/C) with the phosphopantetheine analogue was confirmed through 2D HN-HSQC NMR.
-Upon loading of PCP1, the spectrum of apo PCP1 (grey) shows several characteristic peak shifts that can be used to monitor the chemoenzymatic loading of the prosthetic group (blue) detailed in Sect.
+Loading of PCP1 $({}^{15}N/{}^{13}C)$ with the phosphopantetheine analogue was confirmed through 2-D HN-HSQC NMR.
+Upon loading of PCP1, the spectrum of apo PCP1 (gray) shows several characteristic peak shifts that can be used to monitor the chemoenzymatic loading of the prosthetic group (blue) detailed in Sect.
 3.2.
-The inset shows 1D slices of a PCP1 residue that reports on loading (peaks marked with crosses).
+The inset shows 1-D slices of a PCP1 residue that reports on loading (peaks marked with crosses).
 Solid lines indicate slices at signal maxima and dashed lines indicate slices at the same position when signals are weak or non-existent.

 Figure A2.
-MALDI-TOF Mass spectrometry is used to confirm loading of PCP1.
+MALDI-TOF mass spectrometry is used to confirm loading of PCP1.
 To confirm loading of PCP1 with an orthogonal method, the mass-to-charge ratio of PCP1 approximates loading of the prosthetic group.
 Apo PCP1 shows a characteristic mass shift upon loading of the prosthetic.
 Here, an experimental mass change of 431.6 Da was observed.
 A theoretical mass change of 426.4 Da is expected upon loading of PCP1.
-Peaks at a m/z of 9798.4 and 10089.7 in apo are artefacts of MALDI sample preparation (e.g. matrix adduct with sinapinic acid).
-For comparison, the MALDI-TOF spectrum of Cys PCP1 has been scaled up by 3 times as the sample was more dilute.
-All MALDI-TOF spectra were collected on a Voyager DE-STR (Applied Biosystems) spectrometer in linear mode using a mass range of 2500 to 25000 Da.
-Sinapinic acid (10 mg/mL in 50% acetonitrile/0.1% trifluoroacetic acid (TFA)) was applied as sample matrix using a 10-fold dilution of protein sample in 0.1% TFA.
-Spectra were calibrated against standards ranging from 5734.51 to

-415 16952.30 Da (Protein Calibration Standard I, Bruker).
+Peaks at a m/z of 9798.4 and 10089.7 in apo are artifacts of MALDI sample preparation (e.g., matrix adduct with sinapinic acid).
+For comparison, the MALDI-TOF spectrum of Cys PCP1 has been scaled up by a factor of 3 as the sample was more dilute.
+All MALDI-TOF spectra were collected on a Voyager DE-STR (Applied Biosystems) spectrometer in linear mode using a mass range of 2500 to 25 000 Da.
+Sinapinic acid (10 mg mL^{-1} in 50% acetonitrile / 0.1% trifluoroacetic acid, TFA) was applied as a sample matrix using a 10-fold dilution of protein sample in 0.1 % TFA.
+Spectra were calibrated against standards ranging from 5734.51 to 16952.30 Da (Protein Calibration Standard I. Bruker).